 Small quantities of milk may be produced at first, but within a month, if a mother is consistently removing milk out of her breasts, it may increase.
 Mothers can use frequent breast massage and expression to see how much you may be producing.
+This breast massaging tool helps massage the breasts while pumping or nursing to encourage milk flow and removal through the milk ducts.
 A mother can also keep an eye on the baby’s cues, weighted feedings, baby’s weight gain, and adequate diaper output (both pees and poops).
 Read more about milk transfer here.

 What are some helpful mindset techniques to help with inducing lactation?

 - Keep an open mind so you are not disappointed; if you’re able to produce milk, great, if not, know you tried and still were able to build a bond with your baby.

 - Remember why you want to breastfeed your baby.
 Just like in many areas of our life, we have to have a strong enough “why” in order for us to stick with something.